Dagothig/tiny_religion.js/README.md

 ![GOD](https://raw.githubusercontent.com/Dagothig/tiny_religion.js/master/images/Facebook-Thumbnail.png)

 ## Playing
 It's just a bunch of static files and an index.html.
-There's a node static.js server that you can run (uses express.js) to set it up locally (it would work straight from the disk if it wasn't for cross-origin policies).
+Plop some http server in front of the root folder and you're done.

+You can also start the app with `yarn app`.

-There is a version running on my [server](http://tiny-religion.dagothig.com/), a [git page](https://dagothig.github.io/tiny_religion.js/) and a [version for Android](https://play.google.com/store/apps/details?id=com.dagothig.tinyreligion).
+Finally, there is a version running on my [server](http://tiny-religion.dagothig.com/), a [git page](https://dagothig.github.io/tiny_religion.js/) and a [version for Android](https://play.google.com/store/apps/details?id=com.dagothig.tinyreligion).
+Hopefully it will be on steam soon.

 ## What the blooming hell is this
 It's just a small god-reversal-game about trying to please a god with mood swings.
-Overall the game really isn't very good at being self explanatory, but there is a bit of tutorial thing.
+Overall the game really isn't very good at being self explanatory, but there is a bit of a tutorial thing.

-## Building & running
-Plop some http server in front of the root folder and you're done.

 ## Technical overview
 Rendering is done by pixi.js and it is the only library used by the client: